 “Coach, my uncle is here and will be making a video of the game.
 He got your okay to do that.
 Some of the guys already know about it.
 I wanted to be sure the rest of the team was clued in.”

 “I’m almost sorry you said anything about it.
 I don’t want any prima donnas to be on the field trying to impress a video camera instead of paying attention to the game.
 This video isn’t going to end up on YouTube, it’s not going to be on TV, and it’s not going to be in any movie theaters.
 We will get a copy which we’ll show at our seventh period practice on Monday.
 We’re going to use it to see if it can be an effective teaching tool.
-I’m sure it’s going to show all of the screwups you guys do on the field, and the good plays too.
+I’m sure it’s going to show all of the screwups you guys do on the field, and all of the good plays too.
 We’ll be showing both good and bad plays and good and bad performances.
 Then we’ll be able to talk about how to improve our plays and improve our performances.”

 Jacob got up from where he sat in the first row and turned to look at us.